amitmse/in_Python_/Others/README.md

 - Hypothesis testing uses data from a sample to draw conclusions about a population parameter or a population probability distribution.
 It's a statistical method used to determine if there's enough evidence in a sample to reject a null hypothesis in favor of an alternative hypothesis.
 It help to make better decisions.

-- Avoiding Misleading Conclusions (Type I and Type II Errors)
+- Avoiding Misleading Conclusions: Type I and Type II Errors
 	- It helps you avoid jumping to the wrong conclusions.
-   	- For instance, a Type I error could occur if a bank launches a new product thinking it will be a hit, only to find out later that the data misled them.
+   	- Type I error (False Positive): Bank launches a new product thinking it will be a hit, only to find out later that the data misled them.
-  	- A Type II error might happen when a bank overlooks a potentially successful product because their testing wasn’t thorough enough.
+  	- Type II error (False Negative): Bank overlooks a potentially successful product because their testing wasn’t thorough enough.
 - By setting up the right significance level and carefully calculating the p-value, hypothesis testing minimizes the chances of these errors, leading to more accurate results.

 - Making Smarter Choices: